 The Crown IV mod takes two 18650 batteries and these fit in nice and snug.
 The connections at the top are spring loaded and there’s a ribbon to make it easy to remove your batteries.

 On the bottom of the mod are two rubber feet for grip.
-I thought that this was a great idea at first because your mod won’t slide.
+At first, I thought that this was a great idea because your mod won’t slide.
 However, it ended up making my mod topple over instead of sliding which resulted in a few tense moments while I checked the tank.
 There are also a few venting holes on the bottom of the device.

 The top of the mod has a stainless steel 510 plate which is (unfortunately) not centered.
 It’s placed towards the front side of the device and bulges out slightly from the rest of the mod.
 However, a great feature of this 510 plate is that it’s completely sealed to prevent any e-juice from getting into the internals of the mod.
 It’s also got a spring loaded connection.
 The plate on the Crown IV mod will fit the included Crown IV tank perfectly and can accommodate up to 25mm atomizers without overhang.

 On the side of the Crown IV mod is where all the action is.
 It’s got one large firing button, two smaller adjustment buttons, a display and a micro-usb port.
 The fire button is circular shaped and nicely sized.
 It’s got a raised Crown logo on it that I thought would be uncomfortable, however I barely noticed it when using the device.
 The adjustment buttons are small and square shaped.
-All of the buttons are easy enough to use but firm, and work with a quiet but satisfying click.
+All of the buttons are easy enough to use but firm and work with a quiet but satisfying click.
 For some reason I really like the buttons on this mod; they just feel good to use.

 The screen on this mod is another story.
-It displays the information that you need about your vape like wattage, voltage, resistance, battery life and puff time, but it looks outdated.
+It displays all the information that you need about your vape like wattage, voltage, resistance, battery life and puff time, but it looks outdated.
 It looks more like a screen you would find on an older mod.
-This isn’t a huge con but I would of thought that Uwell would of used a color screen or at least something a bit newer looking.
+This isn’t a huge con but I would have thought that Uwell would have used a color screen or at least something a bit newer looking.
 On the bright side the screen is pretty, well, bright!
 See what I did there?
 Okay, moving on…

 Features & Functions

 The Crown IV mod has three modes: Wattage Mode, SS904L Temperature Control Mode and TCR Mode.
 Oddly enough there’s no menu system to this device.
-My guess is that because the mod is marketed more as a starter kit they weren’t trying to overcomplicate things with a menu.
+My guess is that because the mod is marketed more as a starter kit they weren’t trying to over complicate things with a menu.

 In Wattage mode the device will fire at up to 200W.
-In TC mode it will function at up to 600F.
-When you first go into temperature control mode it will allow you to select your wattage.
+In TC mode it will function at up to 600°F. When you first go into temperature control mode it will allow you to select your wattage.
 If you want to change it afterwards you’ll have to cycle through the power modes again.

-The SS904L TC mode is meant to be used with the 0.40ohm coil that comes with the kit.
+The SS904L TC mode is meant to be used with the 0.4ohm coil that comes with the kit.
 I tested it out and I was surprised at how well it worked but I’ll go over this in more detail in the performance section.